 - At home – Living with parent(s), but with formal social work involvement

-Disclosing on your application you are care-experienced allows us to contact you to tell you about the wide range of support we can offer, including:
+Disclosing on your application that you are care-experienced will allow us to contact you to tell you about the wide range of support we can offer.
+This support includes:

-- Funding and how to apply for your Care Experienced Bursary and other funding that you might be entitled to, including Childcare and Discretionary Funds
+- Funding and how to apply for your Care Experienced Bursary and other funding you may be entitled to including Childcare and Discretionary Funds

-- Put you in touch with a member of staff who will be your key contact throughout your time at college
+- Putting you in touch with a member of staff who will be your key contact throughout your time at college

-- Discuss any learning support needs and assessment arrangements you might be entitled to, perhaps you had extra time and/or a reader for your exams in school
+- Discussing any learning support needs and assessment arrangements you might be entitled to, perhaps you had extra time and/or a reader for your exams in school

-- Let you know about the wide range of support available e.g. Wellbeing and Counselling services
+- Letting you know about the range of support available at college, like our wellbeing and counselling services

-- The college has a very active Students Association, Edinburgh College Students Association (ECS) and they have a dedicated page for care-experienced students.
-You will be invited to join once you have enrolled on your course
+- Edinburgh College Students’ Association (ECSA) – the college has a very active Student’s Association which have a dedicated page for care-experienced students.
+You will be invited to join this once you have enrolled on your course